MegaPast2Future/PHYLACINE_1.2/README.md

 ### Download the data
 To read the original article in _Ecology_ go here: https://doi.org/10.1002/ecy.2443.
+Information on the updated PHYLACINE 1.2.1 is found here: **XXXXX**

+To use the latest version of PHYLACINE (Version 1.2.1), fork our repo or click [here](https://github.com/MegaPast2Future/PHYLACINE_1.2/releases/download/v1.2.1/PHYLACINE_1.2.1.zip) to download all the files.
+This updated version of the PHYLACINE database should be used over the original version.

 To download the archival version of PHYLACINE (Version 1.2.0), vist our page on [DataDryad](https://doi.org/10.5061/dryad.bp26v20).

-To play around with the latest version of PHYLACINE (Version 1.2.1), fork our repo or click [here](https://github.com/MegaPast2Future/PHYLACINE_1.2/releases/download/v1.2.1/PHYLACINE_1.2.1.zip) to download all the files.
-<br><br>
 <br><br>

 ### Cite the data